ember-learn/guides-source/guides/release/getting-started/anatomy-of-an-ember-app.md

 <img src="{{@user.profileImage}}" alt="{{@user.name}}'s profile picture"> {{@user.name}}
 ```

-This allows us to simplify the original template into this:
+Doing this allows us to simplify the original template like so:

 ```handlebars {data-filename="app/templates/welcome.hbs"}
 {{!-- The model for this route is the current user --}}